-- previous history of successful establishment in new areas - phytopathogenic characteristics - phytophagous characteristics - presence detected in connection with observations of injury to plants, beneficial organisms, etc. before any clear causal link has been established - belonging to taxa (family or genus) commonly containing known pests - capability of acting as a vector for known pests - adverse effects on non-target organisms beneficial to plants (such a polity ators of predators of plant pests).
+- previous history of successful establishment in new areas - phytopathogenic characteristics - phytophagous characteristics - presence detected in connection with observations of injury to plants, beneficial organisms etc. before any clear causal link has been established - belonging to taxa (family or genus) commonly containing known pests - capability of acting as a vector for known pests - adverse effects on non-target organisms beneficial to plants (such as pollinators or predators of plant pests).

-Particular cases for analysis include plant species, biological control a entr and other beneficial organisms, organisms which have not yet been fully named or described, or are difficult to a entire intentional import of organisms and LMOs.
-The pest potential of LM-plants should be determined as our lined in \$1.2.4.
+Particular cases for analysis include plant species, biological control agents and other beneficial organisms, organisms which have not yet been fully named or described, or are difficult to identify, intentional import of organisms and LMOs.
+The pest potential of LM-plants should be determined as outlined in section 1.2.4.